Andreas Bruus: Return to Brøndby

 Bruus returned to Brøndby after his loan, but failed to make any appearances during the fall of the 2019–20 season under new manager Niels Frederiksen.
 In January 2020, he appeared as a right wing-back in friendlies against BK Avarta and Hvidovre IF indicating a new, more defensive role for him in Brøndby after having mostly played as a striker before.
 He continued in this role in friendlies against Lyngby and Hvidovre, and was called up for the first team in their first match, after the COVID-19 pandemic had suspended the competition, on 2 June 2020 for the match against SønderjyskE.
 Bruus came on as a substitute for an injured Kevin Mensah with 20 minutes remaining.

 On 19 July, Bruus signed a new contract to keep him at the club until 2023, after having established himself as a starter at the right wing-back position in head coach Frederiksen's 3–5–2 formation.
 A few months later, on 24 October 2020, Bruus scored his first goal for Brøndby in a 3–2 home loss to Midtjylland.

 Bruus made his European debut for the club on 17 August 2022 in a 2–1 away loss to Red Bull Salzburg in the first leg of the play-off round of the UEFA Champions League.

 Troyes

 Bruus joined Ligue 1 club Troyes on 18 July 2022, signing a five-year contract.
 He made his competitive debut for the club on 7 August, starting at right-back and providing an assist in a 3–2 away loss to Montpellier.
 In the following league match against Toulouse, he fell out with a knee injury, sidelining him for the following weeks.

+On 2 September 2024 the Danish Superliga side AaB confirmed that Bruus joined the club on a loan deal until the end of the 2024-25 season.

+AC Horsens

+On 18 September 2025, Bruus joined Danish 1st Division club AC Horsens on a free transfer, signing a deal until June 2027.